MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-authentication.md

 Users who connect to a data service or resource must present a credential.
 This credential proves that users are who they claim.
 Then they can access the service or resource.
 Authentication also allows the service to know the identity of the users.
 The service decides what a user can see and do after the identity is verified.

-Azure Data Lake Storage Gen2, Azure SQL Database, Azure Synapse Analytics, and Azure Databricks support Microsoft Entra integration.
+Azure Data Lake Storage Gen2, Azure SQL Database, Azure Synapse Analytics, and Azure Databricks support Microsoft Entra ID integration.
 The interactive user authentication mode requires users to provide credentials in a dialog box.

 > [!IMPORTANT]
-> Do not hard-code user credentials into an application for authentication purpose.
+> Don't hard-code user credentials into an application for authentication purpose.

 ### Service-to-service authentication

-Even if a service accesses another service without human interaction, the service must present a valid identity.
-This identity proves that the service is real.
-The accessed service can use the identity to decide what the service can do.
+Even when a service accesses another service without human interaction, it must present a valid identity.
+This identity proves that the service's authenticity allowing the accessed service to determine the permitted actions.

 For service-to-service authentication, the preferred method for authenticating Azure services is **managed identities**.
 Managed identities for Azure resources allow for authentication to any service that supports Microsoft Entra authentication without any explicit credentials.
 For more information, see [What are managed identities for Azure resources](/azure/active-directory/managed-identities-azure-resources/overview).

 Managed identities are service principals, which can only be used with Azure resources.
 For example, a managed identity can be created directly for an Azure Data Factory instance.
-This managed identity is an object registered to Microsoft Entra ID.
-It represents this Data Factory instance.
+This managed identity, registered with Microsoft Entra ID as an object, represents the Data Factory instance.
 This identity can then be used to authenticate to any service, such as Data Lake Storage, without any credential in the code.
 Azure takes care of the credentials that are used by the service instance.
 The identity can grant authorization to Azure service resources, such as a folder in the Azure Data Lake Storage.
 When you delete this Data Factory instance, Azure cleans up the identity in Microsoft Entra ID.

 #### Benefits of using managed identities